MoneyForest/rails-api-boilerplate/README.md

 ## rails-api-boilerplate

-- this repo is boilerplate for quick API development in Rails API mode.
+- This repo is sample boilerplate for quick API development in Rails API mode.
+- This sample is backend api server of task management application

+---

-## How to install
+## How to setup

 - rbenv installed on Homebrewrbenv installed on Homebrew

-#### Setup env
+### Environment

 ```
 export DB_LOCAL_USERNAME=user
 export DB_LOCAL_PASSWORD=password
 export DB_LOCAL_HOST=localhost
 ```

+### Application

 #### Confirm installation of ruby 2.7.1